waseemh/waseemh.github.io_F/_posts/2014-09-15-virtualized-web-automation-stack.md

 Below is a complete example of a simple WebDriver test that uses Selenium Grid.
 This simple test verifies Google's main page title and takes a screenshot.

 EXAMPLE

-## More to Stack up
+Tests are built and run according to build tool (Ant, Maven, ...) and testing framework (JUnit, TestNG, ...) being used.
+These software should also be installed on LXC host prior to running tests.

-Tests can be built and run using different test methods.
-For example: combination of Maven as a build tool and JUnit/TestNG as a testing framework.
-Maven is a powerful tool for building Java projects and dependency management.
+## Agile Environment

-A configuration management tool such as Puppet or Chef can be used to install and manage all needed packages for setting up the environment.
+A configuration management tool such as [Puppet](http://puppetlabs.com/) or [Chef](https://www.getchef.com/chef/) can be used to install and manage all needed packages for setting up the environment.
 Vagrant even has built-in provisioning support for such tools, which makes it easier to configure Vagrant boxes using Chef recipes or Puppet.

-Additionally, you may setup a Jenkins build server on LXC host (hub) to run tests in an orderly manner using scheduled jobs for Continuous Integration.
+Additionally, you may setup a [Jenkins](http://jenkins-ci.org/) build server on LXC host (hub) to run tests in an orderly manner using scheduled jobs for Continuous Integration.

 Now you should have a fully functional environment for running automated web tests over different machines and browsers in parallel.
 All these features are stacked inside a single portable VM which can be scaled up according to execution needs.